robin-raymond/zax.io/basics.md

 unlikely            // indicates a code paths is less likely to execute (for
-                    // compiler and CPU optimization) version-compiler    // compiler version as a string literal version-import      // module import version as a string literal warning             // display a warning or control compiler warning behaviors
+                    // compiler and CPU optimization) version-compiler    // compiler version as a string literal version-import      // module import version as a string literal virtual             // forces a function on a type to be inserted into a
+                    // virtual table for the type
+warning             // display a warning or control compiler warning behaviors
 ````